-At December 31, 2020 and 2019, loan balances outstanding on non-accrual status amounted to \$0 and \$0, respectively.
+At December 31, 2021 and 2020, there were no loan balances outstanding on non-accrual status.
 The Company considers loans more than 90 days past due and on nonaccrual as nonperforming loans.

-At December 31, 2020 and 2019, the credit quality indicators (performing and nonperforming loans), disaggregated by class of loan, are as follows:
+At December 31, 2021 and 2020, the credit quality indicators (performing and nonperforming loans), disaggregated by class of loan, are as follows: